 The school arrangements continue in line with our child protection policy.

-The Designated Teacher (DT) is: Mrs. Fearon

-The Deputy Designated Teacher (DDT) are: Mr. Cullen and Mr. Galvin not.
+The Designated Teacher (DT) is: Mrs. Fearon The Deputy Designated Teachers (DDT) are: Mr. Cullen and Mr. Galvin

+The school's approach ensures the DT or a deputy is always on site while the school is open.
+Staff will continue to follow the Child Protection procedure and advise the safeguarding leads immediately about concerns they have about any child, whether in school or not.
 COVID-19 means a need for increased vigilance due to the pressures on services, families and young people, rather than a reduction in our standards.

-The school's approach ensures the DT or a deputy is always on site while the school is open.
-Staff will continue to follow the Child Protection procedure and advise the safeguarding leads immediately about concerns they have about any child, whether in school or